mvabdi/vsco-scraper/README.md

---getImages | -i | Grabs all of the user's images --getJournal | -j | Grab's all of the images in the user's journals, then seperates into seperate folders --multiple | -m | Grab's multple user's images
+--getImages | -i | Grabs all of the user's images --getJournal | -j | Grab's all of the images in the user's journals, then seperates into seperate folders --multiple | -m | Grab's multple user's images --multipleJournal | -mj | Grab's multiple user's journals --all | -a | Scrape multiple users journals and images, will download journal if they have one

 ## Author